mobando7780/mobando7780/README.md

-- 👋 Hi, I’m @mobando7780
+- 👋 Hi, I’m Mariano
-- 👀 I’m interested in ...DevOPS
+- 👀 I’m interested in ...DevOPS, Devnet, and creativity.
-- 🌱 I’m currently learning ...Python3, Ansible
+- 🌱 I’m currently learning ...Python3, Ansible, puppet, Chef, and Restfull API's
-- 💞️ I’m looking to collaborate on ...Python3 projects
+- 💞️ I’m looking to collaborate on ...Python3 projects, and colabarations.
 - 📫 How to reach me ...linuxkid7780@gmail.com

 <!---